bulufishh/react-modernizer-extension/README.md

  2.Go to chrome://extensions <br>
  3.Enable Developer Mode <br>
  4.Click Load unpacked <br>
- 5.Select the extension/ folder in this project
+ 5.Select the extension folder in this project